 Wyatt Dellavalle – Export Consultant, Tradewin US Consulting

 As a consultant for our U.S. advisory services, Wyatt offers knowledge in trade documentation and tariff classification, as well as a deep knowledge and expertise in U.S. exports.
 Wyatt specializes in export control classification, export license determination, export jurisdiction and authorization, restricted party screening, and risk level screening.
 Preceding his consulting role, Wyatt was an analyst in our Tradedesk Services department, providing compliance services to many industry-leading companies.
-Wyatt holds a Bachelor of Arts degree in International Affairs, with a concentration in Economics from the University of Maine.
-Wyatt holds a Master Export Specialist (MES) designation from the National Customs Brokers and Forwarders Association of America (NCBFAA).
-Wyatt is based in Boston, Massachusetts.
+Wyatt is a Licensed U.S. Customs Broker who holds a Bachelor of Arts degree in International Affairs, with a concentration in Economics from the University of Maine.
+Wyatt also holds a Master Export Specialist (MES) designation from the National Customs Brokers and Forwarders Association of America (NCBFAA).
+He is based in Boston, Massachusetts.

 Since the end of the Biden Administration, the direction of the Trump Administration’s Department of Commerce and Bureau of Industry and Security (BIS) has been slowly materializing, giving us a glimpse of what U.S. export controls will look like for the next four years.